MsDaniLani/MsDaniLani/README.md

 # Hi there 👋
 ## *Welcome to my GitHub.*
-### My name is Danielle.
-Most people just call me Dani.
+### My name is Danielle but most people just call me Dani.

 - 🎓 I’m currently working on my Bachelor of Science in Data Management/Data Analytics
 - 📔 I’m currently learning too many things to list but SQL is by far my favorite at the moment.